Apathyy322/Multi-Tool/README.md

 P.S I would like to add that by far it is my biggest project and i wouldnt even make it if i wasnt motivated by this github page, so luv y'all

+Add all your own tokens and apis instead of text  in txt files!
 # Made by Apathyy322